 There is nothing more elegant for summer than a good white suit.
 Not only it’s a classic staple that will remain always relevant and fresh, but it gives also the option for dozens of mix-and-match combinations.
 White has also one more advantage.
-While black leaves many colors, such as blue, brown, or another black, outside as difficult to combine with, for white only the sky is the limit.
-Keep reading to find out why you should buy a white suit instead of a black, how to wear white suit separates and how to mix & match suit separates successfully.
+While black is difficult to combine with some colors, such as particular hues of blue, brown, or other black, when it comes to white the sky is the limit.
+Keep reading to find out why you should buy a white suit instead of a black one, how to wear white suit separates and how to mix & match suit separates successfully.

 SHOULD I BUY A WHITE OR A BLACK SUIT?

 Both are necessary and great staples.
 But if you already have at least one perfect-fitting black suit then you can stop buying black and try white.

 Why?
 Because a white suit gives more room colorwise for mix-n-match combinations.

 Brown and blue with black will be difficult to pull off, even though not impossible.
 Instead, white would work with both of them.

 Black is also difficult to wear with other black garments when they are not from the same fabric, whereas white can be perfectly combined with another black garment.

 Conclusion: A white suit is a good buy because its separates match literally everything.

 Wearing a white suit gives definitely a modern elegance and I like wearing it as a total.
 But what I like the most about it is that its parts, or separates, can be mixed-n-matched.
 The combinations are endless.